angus-g/pyrol/README.md

 ------------

 PyROL needs to link to an installation of ROL which is part of the [Trilinos](https://github.com/trilinos/Trilinos) package.
+Since this is a C++ package, we need to do some rpath magic to make things work.
+If you're on linux you should install `patchelf` first, e.g. by

+    sudo apt install patchelf

 Running

     pip3 install roltrilinos

-will install Trilinos with the proper options set.
+will then install Trilinos with the proper options set.
 You can then either

     pip3 install ROL